adi-y/deployhub/README.md

 - Authenticated users create projects and attach a GitHub repo URL
 - Ownership is enforced server-side via `CurrentUserService`, so users only ever see their own projects

+**Git Repository Integration**
+- Clones the repository attached to a project onto the server via a system-level Git process
+- Cloned repo is scoped and stored per project, laying the groundwork for the build engine to run against real source code

 **Reliability**
 - Centralized exception handling (`EmailAlreadyExistsException`, `InvalidCredentialsException`, `UserNotFoundException`, etc.) for consistent, predictable API responses